 In other words, we can do this.
 But we need your help to put the pressure on Harrisburg to make it happen.

-We believe this pair of bills is the strongest proposal on the table today, and represents the best chance we’ve had in decades to enact redistricting reform in Pennsylvania.
+We believe this legislative session represents the best chance we’ve had in decades to enact redistricting reform in Pennsylvania.

 The commission would be:

 This commission would be responsible for developing all district maps.
 Approval of a final plan would then require: